webapplate/webapplate/README.md

 Thus developer who is approaching to the `web app`(make web site behaves like mobile app) concept need a bootstrap or template project to start with.
 That's why webapplate comes.

 ## How webapplate do

+Webapplate provide full HTML5 development experience, use javascript to rule frontend, backend, build and test.

 Webapplate provide a ready-to-deploy project bootstrap settings for both `hosted` (dynamic/static website) and `packaged` (no server) web app, with convention of file structure, [express](http://expressjs.com/) server-side support, and preconfigured helper tools like code style check, appcache generator, multi-locales and testframework.